 Always check with your baby’s doctor to see if night weaning is right for your baby.
 And if you get the “go ahead”, start night weaning with this guide.

-Stopping your baby’s early wakings requires that you modify his sleep environment (by adding white noise and blackout curtains.)
+Stopping your baby’s early wakings requires that you make sure their bedroom is sleep-friendly.
 It also involves tweaking your baby’s sleep schedule (making sure bedtime is appropriate and naps are sufficient.)
 You’ll also have to stop certain activities (like bed-sharing and screen time at 5 am) and start new routines (like teaching your little one to fall asleep independently.)

 Taking 1-2 weeks to start these necessary steps will result in your baby sleeping later in the morning.
 Who knows, you may even have to start setting your alarm clock again!